Bhagyeshree/CS454/Week7/project.part1.md

     -- Base REQUEST Format
       -- http://www.comicvine.com/api/characters/?api_key=xxxx&filter=name:xxxx&format=json

-      ++ api_key - the key you are assigned when registeringm ++ format - setting the response type to json
+      ++ api_key - the key you are assigned when registering ++ format - setting the response type to json
       ++ filter - filter on specific criteria - in this case filter on a character's name